MABelanger/mailatt/README.md

 ```
 $ mailatt --configure

 ?
-SMTP host:  smtp.example.com
+SMTP address: smtp.example.com
 ? username:     username
 ? password:     password
 ? to:           to@example.com
 ? reply To:     from@example.com
 ? from:         from@example.com
 ? subject:      daily backup
 ? html:         <h1>My Backup</h1>
 The configuration was saved!
 ```